murilosf94/murilosf94/README.md

 ENG:
 Hello, my name is Murilo de Souza Freitas.
-I am a third semester Computer Engineering student at the Pontifical Catholic University of Campinas.
+I am a fourth semester Computer Engineering student at the Pontifical Catholic University of Campinas.
 My academic path is fueled by my passion for technology and my constant desire to improve my technical skills.
 I speak Portuguese and English.

 I have experience so far of programming in languages such as C, Assembly x86, HTML, CSS, and Laravel, and I am constantly looking for opportunities to apply my knowledge and always covering my skills in different languages as soon as possible.